henisulistiyowati02/Excel-Sales-Analysis/README.md

 # Sales Performance Analysis

 ## Project Overview

-This project analyzes sales data to understand revenue, profit, customer activity, and business performance.
+This project analyzes sales performance data to understand revenue drivers, profit patterns, and regional performance.

 ## Business Objective

-The objective is to identify the strongest revenue drivers, review data quality issues, and provide business recommendations based on Excel analysis.
+The objective is to identify which product categories, regions, and sales channels contribute the most to clean revenue and profit, while also documenting data quality issues that should be reviewed before making dashboard-based decisions.

 ## Dataset

-The dataset contains sales order records such as order date, region, category, channel, quantity, revenue, cost, profit, and order status.
+The dataset contains order-level sales records with fields such as order date, customer name, region, channel, order status, product, quantity, revenue, cost, profit, and sales representative.

+The dataset includes intentional data quality issues such as inconsistent text formatting, date formatting differences, missing values, duplicate order IDs, and some numeric values stored as text.

 ## Tools Used

 - Microsoft Excel
 - Excel Formulas
 - Summary Table